 - Cayenne pepper contains a compound called capsaicin.
 Research has shown that capsaicin has pain-relieving, anti-inflammatory and expectorant properties.
 Try adding cayenne pepper or other chillis to your meals.

 Using a handheld Oscillating Positive Expiratory Pressure (OPEP) device like Turboforte may help loosen and remove excess mucus from the lungs.
 When you exhale into an OPEP device you create positive pressure and vibration within your airways.

 This pressure and vibration holds your airways open and helps shake the mucus loose, you then can cough the mucus from the lungs.
 OPEP devices work best with regular use, to not only naturally treat but also naturally prevent excess mucus buildup.

 When should I see a Doctor?

 Mucus itself is your body’s form of natural defence.
-However you should see a doctor if you experience excess mucus present for more than a week, your mucus gets thicker, changes colour or increases in volume, you have a fever, chest pain, shortness of breath, wheezing or coughing up blood.
+However you should see a doctor if you experience the presence of excess mucus for more than a week, your mucus gets thicker, changes colour or increases in volume, you have a fever, chest pain, shortness of breath, wheezing or coughing up blood.

-This information is designed to support, not replace, the relationship between patient and health care professional.
+This information is designed to support, not replace, the relationship between patient and healthcare professional.
 It is not intended to and cannot provide you with health or medical advice.
 Always speak to your health care professional about your medical issues and concerns.
 No claims are made or implied in the use or results of using Turboforte™.